onkichoi/onkichoi.github.io/_portfolio/project2.md

 alt: Keep Exploring

 caption:
-  title: King’s e-Portfolio
+  title: King’s Raising Concerns (Online Course)
-  subtitle: Technical training materials
+  subtitle: Policy training materials
-  thumbnail: assets/img/portfolio/kings_ep.png
+  thumbnail: assets/img/portfolio/Raising concern2.png
 ---
 King’s e-Portfolio is an online system for students in the Faculty of Dentistry, Oral & Craniofacial Sciences of King's College London to track their clinical practice experience and internships.
 Students provide information that is reviewed by peers and course teachers.
 I created a training video and written instructions to help students use the system.